MicrosoftDocs/azure-devops-yaml-schema/task-reference/run-visual-studio-testsusing-test-agent-v1.md

 **`configuration`** - **Configuration**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Configuration against which the tests should be reported.
-If you have defined a variable for configuration in your build task, use that here.
+Specifies the Configuration against which the tests should be reported.
+If you have defined a variable for `configuration` in your build task, use the variable as the value.
 <!-- :::editable-content-end::: -->
 <br>